Detailed guides to painful problems, treatments & more

 Members-only area unlocked.
 See your account page.

-The vagus nerve is a ginormous nerve, almost entirely dedicated to the management of things like blood pressure and respiration.
-The vagus emerges from the bottom of your brain and passes through the neck and into the trunk, branching out from there to connect to … almost everything (most organs).
-There is a lot of hype about the vagus nerve and its role in our health.
+There is a lot of hype about the vagus nerve and its role in our health, probably because it’s a mighty nerve.
+The vagus nerve is ginormous, long and complex, and almost entirely dedicated to critical physiology, things like blood pressure, respiration, and digestion.
+It emerges from the bottom of the brain and passes through the neck and into the trunk, branching out from there to connect to … well, almost everything (most of the organs).

-True vagal neuropathy exists, and it’s no joke.1314151617 But the medical literature is notably lacking in case studies of injury to the vagus nerve (other than the ones caused by surgery!).
+You do not want anything to go wrong with this nerve.
+True vagal neuropathy exists, and it’s no joke.1314151617 But it’s also rare.
+The medical literature is notably lacking in case studies of injury to the vagus nerve, other than the ones caused by surgery!
 This is not an easy nerve to injure without a scalpel, and you’re not likely to do it with massage unless you get quite vicious with pressure in an area where that is obviously a Bad Idea.
 Any massage intense enough to even annoy the vagus nerve would also be risking other kinds of injury, some of them worse:

 So the vagus nerve is really the least of your worries in this area.